News

 All posts by Briantist

-Below are all of Briantist's postings, with the most recent are at the bottom of the page....
-Saorview is DVB-T not DVB-T2.
+Below are all of Briantist's postings, with the most recent are at the bottom of the page.Dave Lindsay: Yes, that is correct.

 DVB-T2 is also more robust than DVB-T at the same outputs as it has a more "modern" error correction system and it also uses advances such as the "rotated constellation".